Key Things To Know Before Markets Open On Thursday

 Rupee

-Rupee recovered 71 paise higher to close at 77.50 against US Dollars.
+The Indian Rupee advanced 10 paise to settle at 77.68 against the US Dollars.